tooljump/tooljump/docs/docs/writing-integrations/integrations-code-execution.md

 Here are some ideas on how you can mitigate this:
 1. Instead of doing everything in a single integration, split between integrations.
 In this way, every integration provides one or two insights, and it doesn't risk timing out.
 1. Use caching for longer running operations, so only the first user that accesses that information waits for it
-1. Pre-cache the most expensive operations from a process outside Tooljump so that expensive data is always cached and fresh
+1. Pre-cache the most expensive operations from a process outside ToolJump so that expensive data is always cached and fresh

 ## Next Steps